It’s not really a “theory” at all. It is a social movement, akin to a religion.

 Back in the day when I used to work manual labor, my Hispanic colleagues were some of the hardest-working people I have ever met.
 If they’re not financially secure, it’s because our society does not pay living wages to people who work in manual labor positions.
 And that’s more of an economic problem than it is a problem of ethnicity.
 I can state this with absolute confidence because, regardless of my own ethnicity and gender, I experienced the exact same problem, too, when I worked for those same kinds of wages: and the only reason I was able to escape that life, is because my wife and I both obtained university degrees.

 And let’s face it: as far as “centering” is concerned, Hispanics are largely excluded by The Movement That Must Not Be Named.
 For the most part, the movement completely ignores them.
-For example: my bank; my family’s favorite big-box retailer; and other large corporations I could name, have all been redecorating their public spaces with new movement-approved signage: signage that systematically removes any imagery that might appear to portray men of Caucasian descent.
-And yet, of all the faces these corporations so proudly display on their shiny new signs, almost none are Hispanic: even though people of Hispanic descent constitute a quarter or more of the local population in parts of this district, based on the demographic research I conducted for my State Rep contest.
+Here’s an example that’s staring me in the face.
+My bank; my family’s favorite big-box retailer; and other large corporations I could name: have all been redecorating their public spaces with new movement-approved signage.
+The new signage systematically removes any imagery that might appear to portray men of Caucasian descent.
+And yet, of all the replacement faces these corporations so proudly display on their shiny new signs, almost none of them are Hispanic: even though people of Hispanic descent constitute a quarter or more of the local population in parts of this district, based on the demographic research I conducted for my State Rep contest.
 Once again, the movement’s agenda fails to align with reality.

 But regardless of which professional models get their photos printed in supersize, the simple fact remains: Putting new signs in corporate lobbies is not going to improve the lives of the local Hispanic population.